 Admission to the Doctor of Audiology (Au.D.) program is competitive and begins in February of each year for enrollment the following fall semester.
-Prospective students are urged to apply for admission as early as possible.
 Admission requirements include (1) completion of the online application, (2) a cumulative and major GPA of 3.0 on a 4.0 scale, (3) a grade of "C" or better in all coursework in the undergraduate major, (4) submission of GRE test scores (including verbal, quantitative, and analytic writing sections), (5) proof of appropriate immunizations against infectious diseases, (6) a bachelor's in Speech, Language, and Hearing Sciences or a related field, and (7) TOEFL or IELTS scores, if English is the second language.

-Students are required to adhere to all policies as outlined by the Department of Speech, Language and Hearing Sciences, the School of Allied Health Sciences and the Texas Tech University Health Sciences Center.
+Students are required to adhere to all policies as outlined by the Department of Speech, Language, and Hearing Sciences, the School of Allied Health Sciences and the Texas Tech University Health Sciences Center.
 Students also have specific rights as outlined in the student handbook.
 Undergraduate majors in the sciences, particularly the life sciences, are recommended for entrance into the Au.D. program.
+Department of Speech, Language